Securing name resolution in the IoT: DNS over CoAP: Additional Evaluation Results

-\ac{CoAP} POST and FETCH, which carry a \ac{DNS}~query in the body of a request, provide an additional advantage in case the \ac{DNS} query message size exceeds an \ac{PDU}\@: The body can be split into multiple \ac{CoAP} messages by the block-wise transfer mode.
-When using the Block1~\cite{RFC-7959} option, a receiver assembles the full message on successful reception of all blocks (see \cref{fig:coap-blockwise-block1}).
-In contrast to queries, the Block2 transfer mode~\cite{RFC-7959} allows a client to request a certain block size in the response, but the server may also decide to transfer in blocks proactively, without the Block2 option being present in the initial request (see \cref{fig:coap-blockwise-block2}).

-\paragraph{Name Resolution Times.} To evaluate the name resolution times block-wise transfers, we used the same communication setup as described in \cref{sec:eval-base} but also statically set the block size for both requests and responses to 16, 32, and 64 bytes, respectively.
-Block size 64 was only used with \texttt{AAAA} records, as only the responses for those exceed 64 bytes in the \ac{CoAP} payload.
+\paragraph{Name resolution times with block-wise transfer.} To evaluate the name resolution times of block-wise transfers, we used the same communication setup as described in \cref{sec:eval-base} but also statically set the block size for both requests and responses to 16, 32, and 64 bytes, respectively.
+Block size 64 was only used with \texttt{AAAA} records, as only the responses for those exceed 64 bytes in the CoAP payload (see \cref{fig:eval-pkt-size-coap}).
 We plot the temporal distributions for \texttt{A} and \texttt{AAAA} records with block-wise transfer using FETCH requests for CoAP and CoAPSv1.2 in \cref{fig:load-cdf-blockwise}.
 For easier comparison, we include the distributions of \cref{fig:load-cdf}, which do not utilize the block-wise transfer, but we emphasize the increased range of the x-axis.
 We observe that the performance decreases with smaller block sizes.
 With a block size of 16 bytes, only $\approx$\,90\% and 60--70\% of name resolutions complete in total for CoAP and CoAPSv1.2, respectively.
 This is due to congestion emerging in the wireless medium, which increases the probability of packet loss for transfers with higher block counts.
-The lesson here, is that block-wise transfer can help mitigate the problem of fragmentation, but leads to a decrease in performance as well, if not properly congestion controlled.
+To summarize, block-wise transfer can help mitigate the problem of fragmentation, but leads to a decrease in performance as well, if not properly congestion controlled.